larscom/xbox360-controller-manager/README.md

 ## Windows Settings
-If you wish to use the 'guide' button to turn off the controller (which is configurable in the menu, default is 'start & back') you need to goto 'Xbox Game Bar' settings in Windows and leave the 'Xbox Game Bar' ON, but turn OFF the setting: 'Open Xbox Game Bar using this button on a controller'
+If you wish to use the 'guide' button to turn off the controller (which is configurable in the menu, default is 'start & back') you need to go to 'Xbox Game Bar' settings in Windows and leave the 'Xbox Game Bar' ON, but turn OFF the setting: 'Open Xbox Game Bar using this button on a controller'

 ![windows_settings](https://github.com/larscom/xbox360-controller-manager/blob/master/images/gamebar_settings.png?raw=true)